 I also have developed a wardrobe that will work for both the work day and the evening.
 The shirts or blouses that I bring are usually convertible and fine for dinner in the evening.
 However, if you are wearing nicer shirts or dresses during the day, you may also want to consider packing casual tops for the evening as well.

-Work Trip – My Bag Necessities
+My Laptop Bag Necessities

 Work Laptop & Charger // Make sure that you bring your work computer!
 It’s difficult to get anything done without your laptop and you do not want to waste time waiting on it to be shipped.
 The single most important thing for you to bring is your computer.